newvoll/ssmbak/README.md

 hot-reloading of the lambda.

 * Lambda tests use both the lambda's backup function and hitting the local container running it.
-Container tests are skipped in AWS.

 ## Testing Gotchas
-* When testing on aws instead of localstack, don't use same bucket as running lambda!
-  * The lambda will be processing and backing up in addition to the tests.
+* Tests are pinned to localstack via `tests/safety.py` — boto3 client
-  * Tests will set versioning on the bucket and manipulate/destroy pytest.test_path.
+  creation raises `RuntimeError` for any non-localstack endpoint.
+Don't disable this; tests will set versioning on the bucket and manipulate/destroy `pytest.test_path`.

 # Addenda